 The Comet Masonic Lodge was built in 1901 and is one of the most unusual buildings in Barcaldine.
 Built from iron and timber it has a painted facade front and back which has been designed to make the building look as if it is made from brick.
 It is still used as a Masonic Temple and meetings are held once a month.
-Tours of the Lodge by a local mason can be arranged by contacting the Visitor Information Centre.
+Tours of the Lodge by a local mason can be arranged by contacting the Barcaldine Visitor Information Centre.

-During the months of August and September, the countryside 40kms east of Barcaldine erupts into a blaze of colour with spectacular displays of native wildflowers that can be seen easily from the roadside.
+During the months of August and September, the countryside 40km east of Barcaldine erupts into a blaze of colour with spectacular displays of native wildflowers that can be seen easily from the roadside.
 These very fragile and beautiful flowers never fail to amaze visitors with their ability to survive and grow in very harsh conditions.

 Frazer Way Walking Path

 On the outskirts of Barcaldine, Lagoon Creek is a popular walking and bird watching spot.
 There are two kilometres of concrete walking tracks nestled in native vegetation.
 You are welcome to also walk your dog along the paths.
-Wildlife such as kangaroos and emus use Lagoon Crrek as a watering point, so all dogs must be kept on a leash.
+Wildlife such as kangaroos and emus use Lagoon Creek as a watering point, so all dogs must be kept on a leash.

 Early mornings and evenings are the best time to view wildlife at Lagoon Creek.
 Many beautiful native birds are seen here including water birds, finches, brolgas and fairy wrens.
-A list of local birds can be obtained from the Visitors Information Centre.
+A list of local birds can be obtained from the Visitor Information Centre.